StanClaudiu/python_projectA16/README.md

 # python_projectA16
 To run this aplication you will need to do the followings:

-1.Verify that you have pygame installed
+1.Verify that you have pygame installed "\n"
 2.Your version of python should be 3.10 or higher